scthakuri/chp-ads-block-detector/readme.txt

 For more information regarding adblock detecting and revenue recovery, please visit [CHP Adblock](https://chpadblock.com)

+** CUSTOM WEBSITE**

+If you have custom website and want to add Adblock Detector on your website then please visit [CHP Adblock Script for Custom Website](https://chpadblock.com/adblock-detector-for-static-website/)

 == Installation ==

 This section describes how to install the plugin and get it working.